Fresno Family Law Attorneys

 • Wages

 The tax return can help reflect expenses that have been deducted that a self-employed parent may not initially calculate as income.
-The more thorough both parents are, the more accurate the child support order will be and the less likely disputes are likely to arise.
+The more thorough both parents are, the more accurate the Fresno child support order will be and the less likely disputes are likely to arise.

-What About Child Support for Special Needs Children?Child Support Lawyer
+What About Child Support for Special Needs Children?

 While the typical age that child support ends at is 18, a child with disabilities or special needs may require support for a longer period of time—if not indefinitely.
 They may also require increased support for caregivers, higher medical costs, special education, and other additional expenses.
 Even adaptive equipment to make a residence more suitable may be partially covered by child support payments.

-The court may find that a parent has a duty to support an adult child who is unable to support themselves.
 According to Cal.
 Fam.
 Code §3910, both the father and mother of a child have an equal responsibility to support the child—no matter their age—if they are unable to earn a living and are without “sufficient means” due to physical or mental incapacitation.
-The formula used to calculate adult child support payments is the same as any other child support payment for minor children.
-If the adult child has independent income or assets, the court holds the right to reduce the amount based on their discretion.

-After a divorce or several years of separation, your circumstances may change, causing you to require a modification of a child support order.
+After a divorce or several years of separation, the circumstances upon which the original child support order was based may change.
 We can meet with you and determine whether a modification is possible in your case and help you proceed through the steps to reach that outcome.
-It is important to not take any action until an official court order has been set in place.

 Many different circumstances can necessitate a change to a child support order, such as:

-• Loss of employment
+• Loss of employment or reduction of income

-• Ex-spouse's increase in employment / income
+• Ex-spouse's increase in employment or income

 • Ex-spouse's remarriage